makersacademy/takeaway-challenge/README.md

 So that I can check if I want to order something
 I would like to see a list of dishes with prices _DONE_

+* As a restauranteur
+So that I can plan menus
+I want to be able to add and remove dishes _DONE_

 * As a customer
 So that I can order the meal I want
 I would like to be able to select some number of several available dishes _DONE_